Resources for those struggling with mental illness

 Faith in Recovery is a nondenominational faith organization started by a Catholic nun to encourage small mental illness support communities.
 The site includes a downloadable toolkit.

-The Substance Abuse and Mental Health Services Administration has a Faith and Spirituality Mental Health Links page.
+The Substance Abuse and Mental Health Services Administration has resources for Faith-based and Community Initiatives.

 Protect Us from All Anxiety: Meditations for the Depressed (Solace for Survivors) by Father William Burke

 God Is Close to the Brokenhearted: Good News for Those Who Are Depressed by Rachel Callahan and Rea McDonnell